Code-the-Dream-School/python-200/REVIEWING.md

 For instance, does it slip into dense bullet lists and outline-style notes (this is often the default writing style of AI systems, and can be difficult for students to read and process).

-After the overall impression, we can start looking at some specifics: does the lesson includes links to videos or text resources for students, and do they seem accessible?
+After the overall impression, we can start looking at some specifics.
+We like to include links to external resources in our lessons.
+Does the lesson includes links to videos or text resources for students, and do they seem accessible?

 Also, images should be under 1 MB, in jpg or png format, and placed in the lesson's `resources/` folder.
 Any datasets or other supporting files should live in that same `resources` folder.
 We need to keep the repo small and tidy. :smile:

 Always assume good intent.
-Bear in mind someone poured time into the work you are reviewing.
+Bear in mind someone poured time and heart into the work you are reviewing.
 Try to be positive.
 E.g., instead of saying "This is dry", you could say "Let's try to provide a motivating example here to show how this is important in industry."
 Better yet, providing such an example yourself in the review can be really helpful!

 A helpful review does not have to be *long*.
 Your first review can be big-picture, and focus on structural and design issues.
 As the PR gets closer to merge, you might zoom in on more details.